 Ruth’s enduring relationship with the beach here, via time spent at her beach hut.

 An expansive beach at Wells-Next-The-Sea.

-The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide here moved inwards.
-In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after a fine day at the beach.
-The sky was blue, the sand was powdery and golden, in short a classic family day out for all the visitors.
+The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide careered inwards.
+In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after they had enjoyed a fine day at the beach.
+The sky was blue and the sand was powdery and golden.
+It was a classic family day out.

 Family times at the beach.